Sallatik/jelebot/README.md

 ## Contribution

-You are welcome to contribute by rewieving my code and reporting the bugs.
+You are welcome to contribute by reviewing my code and reporting the bugs.